-Private fostering is when a child under the age of 16 (under 18 if disabled) is cared for by someone who is not their parent or a 'close relative'.
-This is a private arrangement made between a parent and a carer, for 28 days or more.
-Close relatives are defined as stepparents, grandparents, brothers, sisters, uncles or aunts (whether of full blood, half blood or marriage/affinity).
+Private fostering is when a child under the age of 16 (under 18 for children with a disability) is provided with care and accommodation by a person who is not their parent, a person with parental responsibility for them or a relative in their own home

 To help keep children safe and support families, all parents and private foster carers must notify MASH of care arrangements for children so they can ensure a child is well cared for.
 If a member of school staff suspects a child may be being privately fostered without formal arrangement it is important you share this information in case a child is at risk of harm.